Dang Le Nguyen Vu: Early life and background

-In August 2012, Forbes called Vu 'Vietnam's Coffee King'.
+In August 2012, Forbes called Vũ as "Vietnam's Coffee King".
 From that time onward he was frequently referred to as the 'King of Coffee' by the press.
 In October 2012, he was named 'Pioneer of the Year' in a public vote by VNExpress readers.
 In March 2013, he was granted the title of 'Forever worthy of the descendants of Lạc Hồng' in 'The Divine Root 2014' program held by the National Assembly's Committee for Culture and Education, the Club of Patriotic Businesses of Vietnam, and the Society of Historical Science of Vietnam.

 Dang is widely known for his spiritual beliefs.
 He is the founder of his own transcendental "Doctrine of Coffee" whereby he has developed a spiritual philosophy and zen practice named 'Coffeeism' (Coffee Tao or Coffee Ceremony), including 'Coffee Zen'.
 It is described as an 'all-comprehensive, all-dimensional, all-global', 'holofractal' approach to healing, success, fortune, well-being and enlightenment; in which "Coffee is the 'Treasure of Earth and Heaven', Heritage of Humankind and Solution to the Future".

 In late 2014, Dang and 18 fellow men went on a 49-day fasting and Zen journey.

 He has been called "frank but pretty unfriendly" in some remarks concerning Starbucks coffee.

 Beside his success in the coffee business, he also has a passion for cars.
 His car collection, the biggest in Vietnam, has now grown close to 100 cars, valued at more than 1 trillion VND (approx. 40.31 million US Dollars).
-He also owns the biggest collection of Ferraris in the country, with 7 cars.
+He also owns the biggest collection of Ferraris in the country, with 10 cars.
 Notable cars in his collection include: Bugatti Veyron (only one in the country), McLaren Senna, Porsche 918 Spyder, Toyota GR Supra, Ford GT, Mercedes-Benz SLS AMG GT Final Edition, Aston Martin DBX707 among many other names.

 Divorce

-Following Vu's first 49-day meditation session in 2013, his marital relationship with Lê Hoàng Diệp Thảo unraveled and the pair separated, his wife concerned that Vu had been mentally damaged by the meditation experience.
+Following Vũ's first 49-day meditation session in 2013, his marital relationship with Lê Hoàng Diệp Thảo unraveled and the pair separated, his wife concerned that Vu had been mentally damaged by the meditation experience.
 As both husband and wife were heavily involved in the Trung Nguyen business, their breakup had a strongly negative impact on the company, with the firm's export business suffering from neglect in particular.
 In 2014, Thảo was stripped of her management rights and barred access to the company despite still holding legal ownership rights to the firm.

 The pair entered into lengthy divorce proceedings that became a notable scandal in the Vietnamese press.
-The divorce remained unsettled until a 2021 final court ruling granted Vu the rights to retain management of Trung Nguyen Group.
+The divorce remained unsettled until a 2021 final court ruling granted Vu the rights to retain management of Trung Nguyên Group.

-In 2015, Thảo moved to “preserve the Trung Nguyen brand” and continue her efforts to distribute Vietnamese coffee products globally through the establishment of TNI King Coffee, which effectively competes with Trung Nguyen.
+In 2015, Thảo moved to “preserve the Trung Nguyên brand” and continue her efforts to distribute Vietnamese coffee products globally through the establishment of TNI King Coffee, which effectively competes with Trung Nguyen.
 While King Coffee has expanded its distribution to more than 120 countries, Trung Nguyen's profit margins have declined under Vu's independent management.